January 28, 2025

 Conclusion

-There are many factors to consider before migrating your PLC-5s, and there is no one-size-fits-all; you need a solution that is specific to your facility and company needs.
+There are many factors for considerations when replacing a PLC-5, and there is no one-size-fits-all; you need a solution that is specific to your facility and company needs.
 At InnoTech, we’ve completed projects in varying sizes, all using our scalable and standardized project execution processes.
 Find out more about our migration process, download our guide to modernizing obsolescent PLC-5s in industrial facilities (below), or speak to one of our experts today!

 Sources: